smtifahim/TARA-Ontology-Repository/ontology-files/generated/readme.md

 ### Version 0.6 (December 12, 2024)

+* **Updated Ontology** :
-* Updated ontology to include the axioms associating the surface locations with the acupoints
+  * Included axioms associating the surface locations of acupoints.
-  * Added two sepcial properties `TARA:locatedOnTheSurfaceOf` and `TARA:locatedInRelationTo` to specify the surface anatomy for each acupoint.
+  * Added two special properties: `TARA:locatedOnTheSurfaceOf` and `TARA:locatedInRelationTo`, to specify the surface anatomy for each acupoint.
-  * `TARA:locatedOnTheSurfaceOf`: A relation between an acupoint and its general regional location on the body surface.
+    * `TARA:locatedOnTheSurfaceOf`: Defines the relationship between an acupoint and its general regional location on the body surface.
-  * `TARA:locatedInRelationTo`: A relation between an acupoint and its proximal location on the body surface.
+    * `TARA:locatedInRelationTo`: Defines the relationship between an acupoint and its proximal location on the body surface.
+* **Content Summary** :
-* This version includes all surface locations for the acupoints of the Lung (LU) and Liver (LI) meridians (total 31 acupoints)
+  * This version includes all surface locations for the acupoints of the Lung (LU) and Liver (LI) meridians, totaling 31 acupoints.
     * Anatomical terms associated with surface regions are drawn from UBERON (200+ terms) and InterLex (ILX).
-The ILX terms are drawn from FMA.
+ILX terms are derived from the Foundational Model of Anatomy (FMA).
 A total of 55 ILX terms related to surface anatomy were created and imported into the ontology.
-  * For the rest of the meridian acupoints, this version only includes the surface regions associated with UEBRON and ILX terms.
-We have excluded the regions associated with FMA (which will be replaced by ILX terms) pending future release.
+    * For the remaining meridian acupoints, this version includes only surface regions associated with UBERON and ILX terms.
+Regions associated with FMA have been excluded (to be replaced with ILX terms) pending a future release.

 ### Version 0.5.1 (July 12, 2024)